 Charlotte has acted in a range of cartel damages cases (including concerning the FX, Trucks, cables, air cargo and copper fixings cartels), as well as in abuse of dominance claims (including arising from the Commission’s Google Search decision) and cases concerning substantive breach of competition law (in particular pay-for-delay litigation).
-She has particular experience of acting and advising in relation to collection action proceedings.
+She has particular experience of acting and advising in relation to collection action proceedings on the claimant side.

 Current and recent instructions include:

-Charlotte is qualified as a barrister in Ireland, enabling her to give ongoing advice on EU law matters.
+Charlotte is qualified as a barrister in Ireland, enabling her to give ongoing advice and representation on pure EU law matters.
 She is a member of the Law Library.
 Her fluent French often comes in useful in EU legal research.

 Charlotte has developed a particular expertise in pharmaceutical regulatory issues (including through her involvement in the major competition law pharmaceutical case GlaxoSmithKline v CMA CAT 4).
-Major instructions in this area include:
+Significant instructions in this area include: